danaki/yshanka/README.md

-`Yshanka`: Yhat ScienseOps poorman's drop-in replacement
+`Yshanka`: Yhat Science Ops drop-in replacement proof of concept
 ========================================================

 At the moment: